 The power back door automatically moves from the fully open position to the secondary position.
 When the door reaches the secondary position, the cinching motor engages and pulls the door to its primary latch position.
 Power close takes approximately 8 seconds.
-The power close feature can be activated by the switch on the keyfob, the instrument panel and the rear pillar.
+The power close feature can be activated by the switch on the keyfob, the overhead console and the rear pillar.
 The hazard lights flash and a chime sounds to indicate the power close sequence has been started.

-- If the outside opener handle is activated while the cinching motor is engaged, the cinching motor will disengage and release the latch. - The keyfob button must be held for 0.5 second before the door closes. - The switch on the rear pillar can only be used to close the back door if the cancel switch is not in the on position.
+- If the outside opener handle is activated while the cinching motor is engaged, the cinching motor will disengage and release the latch. - The keyfob button must be held for 0.5 second before the door closes. - The switch on the rear pillar can only be used to close the back door if the main ON/OFF switch is ON.